China's central bank to focus on deposit rate reform, ease grip on yuan

-BEIJING China's central bank will focus on liberalizing bank deposit rates over the next two years, while loosening its grip on the yuan currency to give greater influence to market forces, a vice governor of the People's Bank of China said on Saturday.
+BEIJING, March 22 China's central bank will focus on liberalising bank deposit rates over the next two years, while loosening its grip on the yuan currency to give greater influence to market forces, a vice governor of the People's Bank of China said on Saturday.

 "Our priority this year and next year is pushing forward reform of bank deposit rates," Yi Gang told an economic forum in Beijing.